marcioapaiva/data-cleaning-final/README.md

 The script [run_analysys.R](run_analysys.R) is responsible for doing the data cleaning.
 It assumes the data, available in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, is contained (unzipped) in a directory named "UCI HAR Dataset" in the same level as the script.
 The data is originally from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

-The script tidies the data according to the project's requirements, and outputs the files har_data.tbl and har_data_means.tbl.
+The script tidies the data according to the project's requirements, and outputs the files har_data.txt and har_data_means.txt.
 The transformations are described below.
 The output files can be read using a command such as

-`data <- read.table("har_data_means.tbl", header = TRUE)`
+`data <- read.table("har_data_means.txt", header = TRUE)`

 The databases in the output are more thorougly described in the [CodeBook](CodeBook.md).